stevinz/three-subdivide/README.md

 ## Usage

-To create subdivided geometry, use the static function apply().
-The following code creates a cube with smoothed geometry and adds it to a three.js scene.
+To create subdivided geometry, use the static function `apply()`.
+The following code creates a cube with smoothed geometry and adds it to a three.js `Scene`.

 ```javascript
 import * as THREE from 'three';